malikinss/telran-backend-hw13/README.md

 ## 🧮 Conclusion

-Homework #12 focuses on ensuring that the **EmployeesService** business logic is fully tested and reliable.
-By testing each method individually, the project achieves:

--   Consistent data handling across CRUD operations.
--   Predictable behavior for edge cases and errors.
--   Clean, maintainable unit tests that can serve as templates for future services.

-All tests ✅ passed — the service is solid and ready for integration with controllers and routes.
+This project demonstrates how to extend abstract classes to create real database services using **Knex** and **SQLite**.
+You’ve learned how to implement database CRUD logic in a modular, testable, and maintainable way.
+All tests passing confirms that your SQL service works correctly and integrates seamlessly with the rest of the backend system.

 ---

-Made with ❤️ and `TypeScript` by **Sam-Shepsl Malikin**
+Made with ❤️ and `TypeScript` by **Sam-Shepsl Malikin** 🎓